-Our elementary students start off with the block-based programming language Scratch so they can learn coding fundamentals first before getting into syntax rules with text-based languages.
+Coding for elementary school students in our core track starts off with the block-based programming language Scratch so they can learn coding fundamentals first before getting into syntax rules with text-based languages.
 We always encourage students to make projects their own, and we’re constantly amazed at their creativity.
 Below you’ll find a few games and animations where students really went the extra mile to put their own spin on the assignment.

 In addition to adding a lot more steps to diffuse the bomb, Sebastian recorded his own sounds for the game.
 It also turns into a memory game when you have to remember the correct order of the wires as you keep replaying.